-If you’re a Windscribe user, this blog will discuss some of the most common Windscribe not connecting issues, and help you resolve them – ensuring secure, private browsing every time you log on.
+If you’re a Windscribe user, this blog entry will discuss some of the most common Windscribe not connecting issues, and help you resolve them – ensuring secure, private browsing every time you log on.

 Try the basics before digging further

 As usual with internet apps, there are some simple measures that should always be tried before you contact the support team or start playing around with port settings.

 In the case of Windscribe not connecting, there are a few simple actions that need to be taken first of all:

 - Try disconnecting, closing the Windscribe client, then restarting it

 - If that doesn’t work, reboot your system, and try again

 - If that doesn’t work, it may be a good idea to reinstall the Windscribe app from scratch